Tomographer/tomographer/doc/py/index.rst

    contain the root `toctree` directive.

-Tomographer |version| (Python Interface)
+Tomographer Python Interface (|version|)
 ========================================

 The `tomographer` package: Practical, Reliable Error Bars in Quantum Tomography.

 These Python bindings provide an easy-to-use interface to the underlying C++ routines.
+If you are interested, :tomocxx:`here is the API documentation for the Tomographer C++ framework <index.html>`.

 Please note that the Python interface is not meant to cover the entire extent of the C++ API.
-Rather, we aim to provide the necessary a high-level access to core tasks implemented in optimized C++ routines.
+Rather, we aim to provide a high-level access to core tasks implemented in optimized C++ routines.
 We provide specific types (such as for handling histograms, receiving a status report or passing parameters of a random walk) in order to interact with those core tasks.
-The Python interface is designed to allow a seamless integration of our tomography procedure into an existing tomography workflow.
+The Python interface is designed to allow a seamless integration of our tomography procedure into an existing experimental workflow.
 Currently, there is only one "core task" implemented, :py:func:`tomographer.tomorun.tomorun()`, which is an alternative to the `tomorun` executable program.

-If you are interested, :tomocxx:`here is the API documentation for the Tomographer C++ framework <index.html>`.

 Modules and classes
 -------------------